 There are occasional thrills—grey seals, dolphins, gannets, Manx shearwaters—but my favourite nature-waiting sessions are those in which nothing particularly extraordinary happens: gulls squabble, cormorants dive, oystercatchers panic, turnstones potter—all of them simply doing what they do, getting on with getting on.

 After a few minutes in the zone, you begin to appreciate passing seagulls as autonomous individuals going about their gullish business, motivated by whatever it is that motivates gulls.
 These things are alive: they’re living their lives.
 The wheezing juvenile herring gull down on the rocks is wheezing for a reason: begging for food from the nearby adult.
-And the adult is doing its damnedest to ignore the wheezing: maybe because a mid-summer instinct to pander to wheezing juveniles has been supplanted by a late-summer instinct to look after Number One and let youngsters start fending for themselves.
+And the adult is doing its damnedest to ignore the wheezing: maybe because a mid-summer instinct to pander to wheezing juveniles has been supplanted by an early-autumn instinct to look after Number One, and to let youngsters start fending for themselves.

 Then there are the elements—the wind and clouds, the tides and waves—all driven by dumb physics: the spin of the earth, the heat of the sun, the pull of the moon.
 No danger of anthropomorphism there.
 Predictable to an extent, yet utterly chaotic.
 Always changing.
 Never the same.
 Mesmerising.